Your cart

 zzZipMe Sacks replace loose blankets for a safer sleep.
 At SwaddleDesigns, we offer a full range of Sleeping Sacks in a selection of fabrics with different weights to keep your baby comfortable at any time of the year.
 Our sacks also feature our innovative 2-way zipper which makes diaper changes easy.
 SwaddleDesigns was the first baby product company to introduce the 2-way zipper on a sleeping sack for babies in 2008.

 The Chart below will help guide you to select the right fabric depending on the ambient temperature of the room in your environment.
 For example, if your winters are cold you would want to select one of our Cozy zzZipMe Sacks.
+In the summertime heat, a muslin zzZipMe Sack wearable blanket is a good solution to keep baby comfy at sleeptime.

 When your baby is fully past the swaddle phase (Stage 1 - 0-3 months) and has completely transitioned or weaned from the swaddle (Stage 2 – 3-6 months), then baby is ready for Stage 3 in safe sleepwear (most often between 6-18 months of age).